 Take videos, for instance.
-How often do you see embedded YouTube videos on the websites you visit?
+How often do you see embedded YouTube videos on websites you visit?
 I’d wager pretty frequently.
 And if not, here you go:

 No, iframe is not an Apple product for holding your pictures.
 It’s an important page element that allows for much of the cross-site compatibility we see online today.
 Here’s what you need to know: